If you’ve ever tried to sell a house, then you’ve probably had some issues with the potential buyers who walked through it.

-- The Christmas gifts under the tree are for my family and not a gift for you for visiting.
+- The Christmas gifts under the tree are for my family, not you.

 - Please return the blow dryer, colander and potted plant you have taken.

 Yeah, that’s pretty bad.
-You wonder what the real estate agents were doing while their clients were raiding Cheryl’s rooms?
+You wonder what the real estate agents were doing while their clients were raiding their rooms?

-Kristin wrote, “I suspect these sellers also make you remove your shoes upon entering their house…which I find disgusting.”
-Joyce agreed: “One seller made my husband take his shoes off and almost didn’t let him in the house because his clothes were a little dusty.
-We were insulted.”
+“One seller made my husband take his shoes off and almost didn’t let him in the house because his clothes were a little dusty.
+We were insulted.” – Joyce

 Does it offend you when homeowners expect you to leave yours at the door?

 I just do it automatically, whether there’s a sign or not.

 I’ll never forget going to an Open House on a rainy day and seeing that visitors had tracked mud all the way through the house, ruining what had been brand-new off-white carpet.